 To obtain a similar amount from diet alone would require you to eat 165g of wild salmon every day.
 Eating salmon in these amounts isn’t a viable option for many of us, especially if you’re vegetarian, vegan or don’t like fish.
 With an impressive amount of this hero antioxidant in each dose, our new formula has you covered and packs a punch with just one daily capsule taken with a meal.

-THE Antioxidant is vegan friendly and is available to shop now.
+THE Antioxidant is available to shop now.
 Learn more here.